Girish-03/Malaria-Cells-Classification/README.md

 * Visualizing data- for better understanding.
 We can see deformed infected cells.

 **KNN**
-* Training and classfiication using KNN.
+* Training and classification using KNN.
 * Hyperparameter tuning using n-fold cross validation
 * Evaluation